 Parx is well-known for its Big Stax tournament series, and offers the chance to make a nice score in nightly tournaments as well.

 Parx will be bringing its brand into the online realm when PA online gambling sites get the green light to launch later this year.
-The company inked a partnership deal with gambling software provider GameAccount Network back in 2015, which will power the casino’s iGaming sites.
+The company inked a partnership deal with gambling software provider GameAccount Network back in 2015, which powers the casinos online casino and sportsbook, but online poker has yet to launch.

 Players can always find $1/$2 and $2/$5 NLHE tables running, with higher stakes action kicking off sporadically, especially on weekends.
 Omaha, Limit Hold’em, and Stud games also come together, but do not run as regularly.

-Tournament players will enjoy nightly events at Sands and special series like the DeepStack Extravaganza.
+Tournament players will enjoy nightly events at Sands and their Bad Beat Jackpot that is only available for lower limit games.

-Tournaments run on most days, and currently feature a $5,000 guarantee.
-The room is also known for its Sugar Rush Challenge, a special $250 buy-in, $100,000 guaranteed event.
+Tournaments are currently on hold due to Covid-19 protocols, but when back to normal, typically run several days a week.
+The room is also known for its periodic tournament series, a special $250 buy-in, $100,000 guaranteed event.

-The card room is the home of Poker Night in America, a CBS Sports Network television series which broadcasts marquee poker tournaments from around the country.
+The card room was also the home of Poker Night in America, a CBS Sports Network television series which used to broadcast marquee poker tournaments from around the country but the series was cancelled back in 2019.

-SugarHouse is owned by Rush Street Interactive, which operates the successful SugarHouse Casino online gambling site in New Jersey.
-The casino will almost certainly open up its own online casino in its home state as well, which could include a virtual poker room.
+Rivers Philadelphia is owned by Rush Street Interactive, which operates the successful SugarHouse Casino online gambling site in New Jersey.

 For poker players living in Western Pennsylvania, or in neighboring Ohio, Rivers is by far the most attractive option.
-Located on the Ohio River, the casino’s poker room boasts 30 tables and is the fourth highest grossing room in the state.
+Located on the Ohio River, the casino’s poker room boasts 20 tables and is the favorite poker room of grinders in the Pittsburgh area.

 No Limit players will always find a few smaller stakes tables running, with $5/$10 and $10/$20 games ramping up during the busier hours.
 PLO tables come together occasionally, as do lower stakes Limit Hold’em games.